ADMISSIONS ARRANGEMENTS FOR ACADEMIC YEAR 2021-2022

 Admissions Waiting List

-24. When all available places have been allocated, the School will operate a waiting list for children who have been unsuccessful in the main allocation process or for whom applications were not received by the published deadline for applications.
-This waiting list will be maintained until the end of the Spring term.
+26. When all available places have been allocated, the School will operate a waiting list for children who have been unsuccessful in the main allocation process or for whom applications were not received by the published deadline for applications.

 Any places that become available will be allocated according to the criteria set out in these Admissions Arrangements with no account being taken of the length of time on the waiting list or any priority order expressed as part of the main admission round.
 Please note that Catholic Looked after children, Catholic previously looked after children and those allocated a place at the school as part of a fair access protocol must take priority over those on the waiting list.